Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

-In the most general case, this problem has a general-form, potentially non-convex objective function, as well as a potentially non-convex budget constraint (when any of the $c_i(\cdot)$'s is strictly concave).
-Furthermore, the number of competing influence channels, $m$, and therefore the number of optimization variables, can potentially be large.
+{Note that the above problem is non-convex in general owing to the potentially non-convex objective function, as well as the potentially non-convex budget constraint (when any of the $c_i(\cdot)$'s are strictly concave).
+In this paper, we solve it using tools from optimal control theory.} \hide{This problem has a general-form, potentially non-convex objective function, as well as a potentially non-convex budget constraint (when any of the $c_i(\cdot)$'s are strictly concave).} It should be observed that the number of competing influence channels, $m$, and therefore the number of optimization variables, can potentially be large.
 These factors complicate naive approaches to solving the problem.

 We reformulate the problem with auxiliary variables to aid the analysis.
-We define the auxiliary variables $\gamma$ and $q$ such that,
+We define the auxiliary functions $\gamma$ and $q$ such that,

-As can be seen, $\gamma(t)$ is the running cost of the influence up to time $t$, and $q$ is a proxy for time.
-Thus, the capital constraint becomes $\gamma(T)\geq-r$, and the integral constraint has been transformed to a terminal time one.
+As can be seen, $\gamma(t)$ is the accumulated cost of the influence up to time $t${, and} ${q}$ {is a proxy for time}\footnote{The problem, as originally stated, is \emph{non-autonomous}, i.e., the dynamics depend explicitly on the independent variable through the function $\overrightarrow{e}(t)$.
+It can be simplified to the \emph{autonomous} case, which is more suitable for computation, by removing explicit time-dependence in the dynamics through the introduction of the dummy variable $q$ that is always equal to time \cite[page 167]{seierstad1986optimal}.}.
+Thus, the budget constraint becomes $\gamma(T)\geq-r$, and the integral constraint has been transformed to a terminal time one.
 So we can rewrite the optimization as: